Constraints on High-Frequency Gravitational Waves from Graviton-Photon Conversion in the M87 Galaxy: Electron density and Magnetic Field profiles of M87

 VLBI core analyses performed at multiple frequencies (shown as colored circles and diamonds in left panel of Fig.~\ref{fig:mag_field}) infer magnetic-field strengths in the range $B \sim 0.1$--$10\,\mathrm{G}$ near the radio core, based on synchrotron self-absorption and core-shift measurements \cite{Kino:2015dha,Hada:2012fn,Hada:2015okc,VERITAS:2010udc,Kim:2018hul,Zamaninasab:2014dhz,Jiang:2021inh}.
 On larger spatial scales, spectral energy distribution (SED) modeling of multi-wavelength emission provides complementary constraints, typically indicating weaker fields of $B \lesssim 10^{-2}\,\mathrm{G}$, as suggested by MAGIC observations (dashed gray line) \cite{MAGIC:2020gbb}.

 Additional information on the magnetized plasma in the immediate vicinity of the black hole is provided by polarimetric observations from the Event Horizon Telescope (EHT), which probe horizon-scale regions and indicate magnetic-field strengths of order $B \sim (1–10)\mathrm{G}$ \cite{EventHorizonTelescope:2021dvx}.
 Complementarily, Ref.~\cite{Ro:2023fww} infers magnetic fields in the range $B \sim 0.1$–$1,\mathrm{G}$ by studying the spatial variation of the synchrotron spectral index across the extended emission environment of the M87 galaxy, suggesting a power-law behavior $B(z) \propto z^{-0.72}$.
 The shaded region in the left panel of Fig.~\ref{fig:mag_field} illustrates the extrapolation of this magnetic-field profile.
 The widespread nature of these magnetic-field estimates underscores the substantial systematic uncertainties associated with modeling the magnetized emission environment of M87.
-The magnetic-field strength can be modeled as a function of the distance $z$ from the central black hole according to \cite{Ro:2023fww,Hussein:2025llu},